Insurance is a complicated world, right?

 Indemnity Basis of Settlement: Often referred to as ‘like-for-like’, Indemnity Basis of Settlement is a condition attached to property which states that the insurer will pay out or replace property to match its current market value.
 This means that if your deep fat fryer was £10,000 brand new but you’ve been using it for 5 years, the insurer will only pay out to its current value which could be more like £5,000.

-Indemnity Period: Under a business interruption insurance, the indemnity period is the length of time that it may take your club to be put back in the position it was pre-loss.
+Indemnity Period: Under a business interruption insurance, the indemnity period is the length of time that it may take your venue to be put back in the position it was pre-loss.

 Insured: The person whose property, life, liability etc. is insured or in whose favour the policy is issued.